TyBruceChen/Grad-CAM--Understand-deep-learning-from-higher-view/README.md

 # Grad-CAM--Understand-deep-learning-from-higher-view
 Gradient Class Activation Map: Visualize the model's prediction and can help you understand neural network models better

-Thanks to Selvaraju's research: [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/abs/1610.02391)
+Thanks to Selvaraju's research: [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/abs/1610.02391), the code is based on this research.

 This repository realizes Grad-CAM on Pytorch based models (pretrained models are from timm).
 To test the visualized results, I use ReseNet34 and ResNet10 models.

 Required Libraries: Pytorch, matplotlib, torchvision, PIL, numpy

 Example (on ResNet10) (The color from blue -> green -> red represents the focus of model on the picture low -> median -> high):

 ![Grad-CAM-with-resnet10](graphs/resnet10-targe_layer-2.png)

 ## Catalogue